Andrew Wood – with images by John Gould and Steve Jones

 A few well-known examples visible from the southern sky are:

-2. Acrux – the brightest star in the Southern Cross is an example a 2+1 system as shown in the earlier figure.
+- Acrux – the brightest star in the Southern Cross is actually a Triple Star.
 The closer components are of magnitudes 1.3 and 1.7 separated by 4”.
-There is a third component (so it’s actually a Triple Star) at a much wider separation to the close pair.
+There is a third component at a much wider separation to the close pair.

 Deep Sky 101.2 –Star Clusters